WildernessLabs/Documentation/docs/Hardware/Reference/Peripherals/Servos/index.md

 Why 181 in the `pulseWidth` calculation, there are 181 divisions as the angle is between 0 and 180 <i>inclusive</i>.

-# Sample Code

-The sample application and the `Servo` class can be accessed through the [samples area](/Samples/Netduino/ControllingAServo/).

 # Practical Implementation

 Whilst developing the `Servo` class it was noted that using the default values did not result in a 180 degree sweep.
 Experimentation with the servo showed that the servo had a wider pulse range.
 The constructor for the `Servo` class became: